Aryan3212/dotfiles/README.md

 Keyboard/Mouse Input Modifier: Karabiner Elements.
 Explained above.
 I also changed Caps Lock to Bckspc inspired by a dev I look up to.
 This position is easier for me.
 Point is, modify the unused keys on your keyboard to useful keys that can be within your reach.

+Quality of Life Settings Changes for MacOS:
+1. Reduce Animations